Brookeville, Maryland: Geography

-Georgia Avenue, which begins in Washington, D.C., is a two-lane road when it passes through the Town of Brookeville, with a stop sign and tight turn that takes it through the historic district.
+Georgia Avenue, which begins in Washington, D.C., is a two-lane road when it passes through Brookeville, with a stop sign and tight turn that takes it through the historic district.
 In 1989, the road carried 8,000 vehicles daily, a number which had increased to 18,000 vehicles each weekday as of 2007.
 The traffic mainly consists of commuters from Carroll County and Howard County.
 The traffic volume on Georgia Avenue is more than the road was designed to handle.
 Brookeville residents have advocated for a bypass road to be constructed, to take traffic around the town.
 The bypass road around the town was in the planning stages for some time, since being recommended by county planning officials in 1966.
 The bypass road will include two roundabouts, one on either side of the town.
-The project is under construction as of May 2019 and is anticipated to be completed by summer 2021.
+The project was under construction as of May 2019 and was nearly complete by the fall of 2022.

-Reddy Branch, a tributary of the Hawlings River, flows along the north and eastern edges of the town.
+Reddy Branch flows along the northern and eastern edges of the town.
+It is a tributary of the Hawlings River, which flows east to the Patuxent River downstream from the Triadelphia Reservoir.
 Reddy Branch Stream Valley Park is located along Brookeville Road, to the west of the town, and to the east along Brighton Dam Road.
 Hawling Hills Park and Patuxent River State Park are located along New Hampshire Avenue, north of Ashton and to the east of Brookeville.
 Patuxent River State Park is used for hunting, fishing, hiking and horseback riding.
-Rachel Carson Conservation Park, located to the north, between Brookeville and Laytonsville, is undeveloped and has a number of hiking trails.
+Rachel Carson Conservation Park, located to the north, is undeveloped and has a number of hiking trails.
 The Triadelphia Reservoir, created by the Brighton Dam, is located on the Patuxent River.
 The Washington Suburban Sanitary Commission maintains 6000 acre, in and around the reservoir, which are open to the public for recreational purposes.
-The Reservoir is a popular recreation spot that is suitable for fishing, kayaking, and other activities.
+The reservoir is a popular recreation spot that is suitable for fishing, kayaking, and other activities.
 Mount Zion Park is a small park with playgrounds, ball fields, tennis courts, and picnic facilities.
-Within the town itself, Powers' Woods Park is a new 2 acre park that is slated to be located near a recently restored one-room schoolhouse.
+Within the town limits, Powers' Woods Park is a new 2 acre park that is slated to be located near a recently restored one-room schoolhouse.